taxprofiler/taxpasta/docs/tutorials/tutorial.md

     10 Chryseobacterium indologenes [ref_mOTU_v3_00011]         253                0
     # … with 33,561 more rows

 This now works!
-However we feel getting this to work takes much too effort to simply load what is essentially a simple table.
+However getting this to work takes too much effort to simply load what is essentially a simple table.

 Furthermore, we would have to load each profile one by one for each sample, requiring more complicated loops and table join code.

-Now lets try loading the `Kraken2` output.
+Now let’s try loading the `Kraken2` output.

 ``` r
 profile_kraken2_2612_pe_raw <- read_tsv("taxpasta-tutorial/2612_pe-ERR5766176-db1.kraken2.report.txt")